Roku Ultra Review 2021

 If you don’t care about the Ultra’s USB and Ethernet ports, you could go with Roku’s Streaming Stick 4K.
 It does everything the Ultra does, and it takes up zero space (except on the back of your TV).
 The Roku Express is one of the cheapest streamers available at $25.

 Any TV with an HDMI port is compatible with Roku devices; older TVs with RCA jacks will also work with an adapter.
 There’s also a line of Roku smart TVs with the interface built in, as well as Roku sound bars and wireless sound systems, if you want to go full-on native Roku.

 Newer Rokus also work with Amazon Alexa and Google Home.

 Final take: Roku Ultra does it all—almost

 As a feature-loaded 4K streaming TV box with a great remote, there’s little to complain about with the Roku Ultra.
 The simple setup and interface don’t hurt, either—it’s easy for beginners but also still sophisticated enough for videophiles.

 Apple TV and Fire TV devotees won’t be won over, though: Siri and Alexa have superior voice-command performance, not to mention interfaces tailored for the worlds of Apple and Amazon.
 Roku is brand-agnostic—a big plus or a bigger minus, depending on your tastes.

-The best plus: Roku Ultra is just $99, meaning there’s no cheaper way to become a power streamer overnight.
+The best plus: Roku Ultra is just $92, meaning there are few cheaper ways to become a power streamer overnight.